Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases

-Assuming that the fluctuation CS fields $\delta \hat B_{ji}^{(l)}$ is small and can be ignored, we recognize that the nonlinearity of the NNN hopping effectively generates a non-vanishing flux for the fermions which therefore enter a topologically non-trivial phase of the Haldane model with Chern number $C=1$.
+Assuming that all other contributions to the fluctuation CS field $\delta \hat B_{ji}^{(l)}$ are small and can be ignored, we recognize that the nonlinearity of the NNN hopping effectively generates a non-vanishing flux for the fermions which therefore enter a topologically non-trivial phase of the Haldane model with Chern number $C=1$.
 Thus we identify as the origin of the topologically non-trivial phase II the additional Chern-Simons field created by the nonlinearity in the NNN hopping.

-\subsection{Experimental considerations: effects of longer-range interactions}
+\section{Experimental considerations: effects of longer-range interactions}

 One of the main motivations of our work is to show that Rydberg excitations in an array of trapped atoms are a suitable platform to observe spin liquids.
-We have modelled the system with a simplified Hamiltonian \eqref{eqn:Rydberg_BHH_fullH} and thus some comments are in place about the limitations of the model.
+We have modelled the system with a simplified Hamiltonian \eqref{eqn:Rydberg_BHH_fullH} and thus some comments are in place about the limitations of this model.
 The microscopic origin of the direct hopping of spin excitations is the resonant exchange of a micro-wave photon giving rise to a $\sim 1/r^3$ dipole-dipole coupling.
 In the Hamiltonian eq.\eqref{eqn:Rydberg_BHH_fullH} we have only taken into account direct exchange couplings between nearest neighbors, neglecting the coupling to next nearest neighbors.
 These processes would lead to an additional NNN hopping contribution to the Hamiltonian